• Home

 Who is Emil Michael?

 Born in Egypt but raised in the United States, Michael attended Harvard University as an undergraduate and earned a law degree from Stanford.
-He began his career with a quick stint at Goldman Sachs, as an associate in the communications, media and entertainment investment banking group, before jumping into tech at Tellme Networks in 1999, a voice-recognition company which he helped run before it was acquired by Microsoft in 2007 for roughly $800 million.
+He began his career with a quick stint at Goldman Sachs as an associate in the communications, media, and entertainment investment banking group, before jumping into tech at Tellme Networks in 1999, a voice-recognition company that he helped run before it was acquired by Microsoft in 2007 for roughly $800 million.

-From there, Michael took a less conventional path than many Silicon Valley executives by moving into government, serving from 2009 to 2011 as a White House fellow under President Barack Obama, serving as special assistant to then–Defense Secretary Robert Gates at the U.S. Department of Defense where he managed projects in Afghanistan, Iraq, and Pakistan and oversaw the efforts aimed at reducing bureaucracy to provide resources to soldiers.
+From there, Michael took a less conventional path than many Silicon Valley executives by moving into government, serving from 2009 to 2011 as a White House fellow under President Barack Obama, serving as special assistant to then–Defense Secretary Robert Gates at the DOD where he managed projects in Afghanistan, Iraq, and Pakistan and oversaw efforts aimed at reducing bureaucracy to provide resources to soldiers.

 Michael returned to Silicon Valley where, following a brief run at social media analytics company Klout, he joined Uber in 2013 as chief business officer and a close lieutenant to CEO Travis Kalanick.
-Over the next four years, he helped orchestrate one of the most aggressive expansions in corporate history where the company raised nearly $15 billion, and saw its valuation soar to roughly $70 billion.
+Over the next four years, he helped orchestrate one of the most aggressive expansions in corporate history, in which Uber raised nearly $15 billion and saw its valuation soar to roughly $70 billion.

 During his time at Uber, Michael became a member of Pentagon’s Defense Business Board, an advisory group that shares best practices from the private sector with government agencies.
 At the time of his appointment, he was the only board member with tech startup experience.

 Michael left Uber in 2017, but made some news of his own along the way.
-Three years before his departure, Michael made headlines after BuzzFeed reported that he had “outlined the notion of spending ‘a million dollars'” to hire four top opposition researchers and four journalists to look into the personal lives of journalists who covered Uber and its executives.
-That same year, while in Seoul, South Korea for work, Michael and several Uber executives (including Kalanik) visited a “hostess-escort karaoke bar” where female hostesses were presented to the group, according to accounts later reported to Uber’s human resources department.
+Three years before his departure, BuzzFeed reported that he had “outlined the notion of spending ‘a million dollars’” to hire four top opposition researchers and four journalists to look into the personal lives of journalists who covered Uber and its executives.
+That same year, while in Seoul, Michael and several Uber executives (including Kalanick) visited a “hostess-escort karaoke bar” where female hostesses were presented to the group, according to accounts later reported to Uber’s human resources department.
 Four men selected hostesses and remained at the venue to sing karaoke.
 At least one female Uber manager in the group said the situation made her uncomfortable and filed a complaint with HR roughly a year later.
-The story of Michael’s HR complaint surfaced three months before he left Uber.
-An investigation by Business Insider reported that Michaels resigned in the wake of U.S. Attorney General Eric Holder’s investigation into Uber’s workplace—which prompted the company to implement dozens of policy and leadership changes.
+The story of the HR complaint surfaced three months before Michael left Uber.
+An investigation by Business Insider reported that Michael resigned in the wake of U.S. Attorney General Eric Holder’s investigation into Uber’s workplace—which prompted the company to implement dozens of policy and leadership changes.
 (A spokesperson for the Department of War declined to comment on Michael’s conduct.)

 Michael returns to Washington, with a mission at the Department of War

-Michael since apologized for both incidents, took a brief detour as a SPAC CEO, but found himself back in Washington when Donald Trump tapped him in December 2024 to become undersecretary of defense for research and engineering—effectively the Pentagon’s chief technology officer.
-The Senate confirmed him in 2025, installing a Silicon Valley‑trained business executive at the center of how the Defense Department thinks about AI, autonomy, and advanced weapons systems.
+Michael has since apologized for both incidents, took a brief detour as a SPAC CEO, yet found himself back in Washington when Donald Trump tapped him in December 2024 to become undersecretary of defense for research and engineering—effectively the Pentagon’s chief technology officer.
+The Senate confirmed him in 2025, installing a Silicon Valley–trained business executive at the center of how the War Department thinks about AI, autonomy, and advanced weapons systems.

 In an internal memo cutting the Pentagon’s long list of priority technologies down to six, he wrote that the previous list “did not provide the focus that the threat environment of today requires,” and declared that “in alignment with President Trump’s Artificial Intelligence (AI) Action Plan, the Department of War must become an ‘AI‑First’ organization.”